Wood Rot: Identify, Causes, Repair, and Prevention

 How to Repair Rotted Wood?

-To repair wood rotting, you must eliminate the decay and restore the wood’s strength.
+To repair rotted wood, you must eliminate the decay and restore the wood’s strength.
 At Aqviz, we follow these five essential steps using professional tools and materials.

 - Cut out the rotted wood using a reciprocating saw or oscillating multi-tool until only solid material remains.